evert/evert.github.com/_posts/2013/2013-11-01-idempotence-in-http.md

 This was also addressed in the [blog post][1], and I felt it was worth explaining the difference here too.

-`204 No Content` is often used as the standard response to a standard `DELETE`.
+`204 No Content` is often used as the standard response to a successful `DELETE`.
 However, `200 OK` is also a perfectly valid response code.

-The only different between `200 OK` and `204 No Content` is that with 200 some response body is expected, and with `204 No Content` no response is allowed to be sent back.
+The only different between `200 OK` and `204 No Content` is that with `200` some response body is expected, and with `204 No Content` no response is allowed to be sent back.

 So it is also perfectly acceptable to send back a `204` as a response to a `PUT` or `POST` request.
-There's also nothing in the specification that seems to argue against the idea of using a `204` as a response to a `GET` request, if the `Content-Length` of the response is 0.
+There's also nothing in the specification that seems to argue against the idea of using a `204` as a response to a `GET` request, As long as the `Content-Length` of the response is 0.

 [1]: http://www.duckheads.co.uk/is-a-http-delete-requests-idempotent/491
 [2]: http://www.reddit.com/r/PHP/comments/1pohye/is_a_http_delete_request_idempotent/